Research & Innovation

 New services based on data analysis

-SFCO2® is a new service combining Safran Aircraft Engines' expertise as engine OEM with follow Safran company Safran Electronic and Defense's experience in advanced flight data analysis.
+SFCO2® is a new service combining Safran Aircraft Engines' expertise as engine OEM with follow Safran company Safran Electronics and Defense's experience in advanced flight data analysis.
 It will enable airlines and other operators to cut their operating costs over the short or long term, through refined measurements of fleet fuel consumption, which also means lower CO2 emissions.

 To foster new products and services, Safran Aircraft Engines has set up agile new units such as Product, Production and Service Innovation Workshops.